metruzanca/surreal-solid-template/README.md

 > docker compose stop # to pause the container
 > docker compose down # will tear down the container, wiping data
 > ```

+## Contributing
+This is a project built for Hacktoberfest 2023.
+Any is free to contribute or make suggestions on how we can make this template the best for solidstart.

+Feel free to open PRs/Issues and I'll have a look at them when I can.

+The two main priorities I want to maintain in this template are:
+- Solid's signals offer an incredibly powerful API and they're perfect for integrating with the realtime nature of Live Queries.
+Any opportunity we have to lean into that, and really showcase the pairing the better.
+- Simplicity.
+I don't want to introduce any other libraries.
+I made this repo to be similar to how `pnpm create solid` gives you templates like "with-tailwind" that has just solid and tailwind.
+Though I'm think it would be helpful to add some instructions for how to integrate those.